VulpiVox/VulpiVox/README.md

 Because **the future of research should be practical, collaborative, and human-centered.**

 We believe that when great minds come together around problems that matter, the results can change the world.
-We exist to make sure no important problem goes unheard and no brilliant solution stays locked in a lab.
+We exist to make sure no important problem goes unheard, no brilliant solution stays locked in a lab, and every answer we build is more efficient and accessible than what came before.

 **Our values:**
 - **Foresight** — To see what others miss, and build what others cannot